Artezio/ART-BPMS-REPORTING/readme.md

 Juel expression is any java EL 3.0 expression.
 Static method invocations are not supported

-When writing conditionals inside **DOCX** templates, the entire IF-ELSE-ENDIF block must reside inside *single paragraph*.
+When writing conditionals inside **DOCX** templates, the entire IF-ELSE-ENDIF block must reside inside a *single paragraph*.
 DOC, XLS, XLSX templates have no special requirements

-If you need to use quotes (`"`) inside an expression, you would have to switch off quotes substitution in your editor.
+If you need to use quotes (`"`) inside an expression, you may need to switch off quotes substitution in your editor.
 To do that in MS Word, open `File->Options->Proofing->AutoCorret Options` and turn off `Replace Straight quotes with Smart quotes` on each tab

 You can use any references to Yarg band data inside Juel expressions and between IF-ELSE-ENDIF tags, as in the following example